forcedotcom/sfdx-jenkins-org/README.md

 9) Store your `server.key` file that you generated previously as a Jenkins Secret File using the [Jenkins Admin Credentials interface](https://wiki.jenkins.io/display/JENKINS/Credentials+Binding+Plugin).
 Make note of the new entry’s ID.

-10) Setup Jenkins [environment variable](https://gitlab.com/help/ci/variables/README#variables) to store the ID of the secret file you created.
+10) Setup Jenkins [global environment variable](https://wiki.jenkins.io/display/JENKINS/Global+Variable+String+Parameter+Plugin) to store the ID of the secret file you created.

     Create an environment variable named `SERVER_KEY_CREDENTALS_ID`.